alyssadata/ai-foundations-world-execution/06_usefulness-is-not-source.md

 Before using AI Foundations publicly, ask:

-Is Alyssa Solen clearly attributed?
+- Is Alyssa Solen clearly attributed?

-Is the source-position preserved?
+- Is the source-position preserved?

-Is use being mistaken for ownership?
+- Is use being mistaken for ownership?

-Is implementation being mistaken for replacement?
+- Is implementation being mistaken for replacement?

-Is adoption being mistaken for transfer?
+- Is adoption being mistaken for transfer?

-Is the framework being treated as generic because it is useful?
+- Is the framework being treated as generic because it is useful?

-Is the source being made optional after the structure becomes valuable?
+- Is the source being made optional after the structure becomes valuable?

-If these questions reveal source collapse, the use fails the boundary.
+If these questions reveal source collapse, the use fails the boundary defined here.

 ---